tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 positioned within the center of the ecosystem.

-On the other hand, you need to balance this pull with a crystal clear understanding that there's a lot of unnecessary churn in React-land that is irrelevant in the long-term, and not waste time chasing every new fad and incorporating every new tool or library just because it _might_ be a big deal.
+On the other hand, you need to balance this pull with a crystal clear understanding that all ecosystems climbing to the apex of their hype cycle will experience a degree of churn that is irrelevant in the long-term, and not waste time chasing every new fad and incorporating every new tool or library just because it _might_ be a big deal.
 Thus, this section is called "regulate tool adoption" because you need to find the right balance and internal regulation for how you approach adopting new tools.

 One suggestion that I'll give is to always require that any new tool or library that's added to the project should have a pre-requisite of a clear and